Social Media Ads Cost Breakdown: Facebook, Instagram, TikTok, Pinterest and More

 Retargeting is a highly effective ecommerce marketing strategy that turns window shoppers into paying customers by serving ads to those who have shown interest.
 Individuals can show interest through a website visit or a click on a social ad.
 With people spending more time on social media than ever before (more than 2 hours a day!), marketers have long used social platforms to engage with interested audiences.

-No matter the ad campaign, it’s imperative that a customer experience matches the wants of a specific audience.
+No matter the ad campaign, it’s imperative to match the customer experience with the wants of a specific audience.
 In other words, it would be ill-advised to deliver an ad featuring a hamburger to a vegetarian.

-Great social media retargeting strategies requires thought into what creative (messaging and imagery) will appeal to a group of customers.
+Great social media retargeting strategies require marketers to carefully think about what creative (messaging and imagery) will appeal to a certain group of customers.
 Instead of broadly retargeting every website visitor, try segmenting audiences into interest-based groups.
 This allows you to create messages and ad creative that specifically appeal to each group.
 On Facebook, brands can create a custom audience based on people who:

 Visit their website